State Shortages Data Dashboard

 - Number of school psychologists and students, used in calculations, was obtained from the National Center for Education Statistics (NCES).

 - Graduate education data was obtained from the NASP School Psychology Graduate Program Database.
-A report on this data is forthcoming and will be available in NASP Research Reports.
+A report on this data is available in NASP Research Reports.

 Eklund, K., DeMarchena, S. L., Rossen, E., Izumi, J. T., Vaillancourt, K., & Rader Kelly, S. (2020).
 Examining the role of school psychologists as providers of mental and behavioral health services.
 Psychology in the Schools, 57, 489–501. https://doi.org/10.1002/pits.22323